Signe Lagerborg-Stenius: Early life and education

 Signe Lagerborg was born on 4 April 1870 in Helsinki to a noble family of Robert Olof Lagerborg and Carolina Lovisa Constance Furuhjelm.
+Her father was the editor-in-chief of Helsingfors Dagblad and was a member of state parliament.

-In 1892, Lagerborg studied architecture at Helsinki Polytechnic Institute, graduating in 1892.
-She became the second female to graduate a four-year program at the Helsinki Polytechnic Institute.
+In 1888, Lagerborg studied architecture at Helsinki Polytechnic Institute, graduating in 1892.
+She became the second woman to graduate a four-year program at the Helsinki Polytechnic Institute, following Signe Hornborg.
 Additionally, Lagerborg, was trained as a drawing teacher at the University of Helsinki.

 After her study trips to Sweden, Denmark and Central Europe, Lagerborg became the first female architect to work for the General Board of Public Buildings, where she worked from 1892 to 1905.